andy-guttridge/tribehub_react/README.md

 ### Media
 - Placeholder screenshots image used on the wireframes by u_fg0tkeqgiy on [Pixabay](https://pixabay.com/vectors/view-web-secure-image-ipad-laptop-7321141/).
-- Placeholder avatar image used on the wireframes by Stephanie Edwards on [Pixabay](https://pixabay.com/vectors/blank-profile-picture-mystery-man-973460/).
+- Placeholder avatar image used on the wireframes and in the app by Stephanie Edwards on [Pixabay](https://pixabay.com/vectors/blank-profile-picture-mystery-man-973460/).